WELCOME TO GMS ACCOUNTING ONLINE HELP

 Local: Place a checkmark in this box if Local taxes are to be withheld from this class of employee.

-Salary: Enter the 5-digit general ledger transaction code where the salary for this class of employee will be posted, typically 50000.
+G Salary: Select the general ledger transaction code where the salary for this class of employee will be posted, typically 50000.
+Entering a GL code other than 50000, will separate the salaries from the 50000 for that class on the R&E report.

-Fringe: Enter the 5-digit general ledger transaction code where the fringe for this class of employee will be posted, typically 50500.
+H Fringe: Select the general ledger transaction code where the fringe for this class of employee will be posted, typically 50500.

-Leave: Enter the 5-digit general ledger transaction code where the leave for this class of employee will be posted, typically 50000.
-If you are required to report leave costs as part of the fringe line item or wish to report leave as a separate line item, you would indicate the appropriate general ledger transaction code here.
+I Leave: Select the general ledger transaction code where the leave for this class of employee will be posted, typically 50000.
+If leave costs are to be reported as part of the fringe line item or to report leave as a line item, select the appropriate general ledger transaction code.

-PP Year: Enter the total number of pay periods per year; i.e. 26 for bi-weekly, 24 for semi-monthly, etc. The system will only allow 12, 24, 26 or 52 as valid pay periods per year.
+D PP Year: Enter the total number of pay periods per year, i.e., 26 for bi-weekly, 24 for semi-monthly, etc. The system will only allow 12, 24, 26 or 52 as valid pay periods per year.

-PP Hour: Enter the total number of hours available in a pay period.
-If the total number of hours varies by pay period (i.e. semi-monthly or monthly payroll), leaving this at 0 will allow entering the number of hours specific to the pay period at the beginning of timesheet entry.
+E PP Hour: Enter the total number of hours available in a pay period.
+If the total number of hours varies by pay period (i.e., semi-monthly, or monthly payroll), leave this at 0.
+When entering timesheets, a prompt asking the number of hours in the pay period will appear.

 Med: Place a checkmark in this box if Medicare taxes are to be withheld from this class of employee.